FXCMarket/dash/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package dashd/dash-qt for Debian-based Linux systems.
-If you compile dashd/dash-qt yourself, there are some useful files here.
+This directory contains files used to package fxcd/fxc-qt for Debian-based Linux systems.
+If you compile fxcd/fxc-qt yourself, there are some useful files here.

-## dash: URI support ##
+## fxc: URI support ##

-dash-qt.desktop  (Gnome / Open Desktop)
+fxc-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install dash-qt.desktop
+	sudo desktop-file-install fxc-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dash-qt binary to `/usr/bin` and the `../../share/pixmaps/dash128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your fxc-qt binary to `/usr/bin` and the `../../share/pixmaps/fxc128.png` to `/usr/share/pixmaps`

-dash-qt.protocol (KDE)
+fxc-qt.protocol (KDE)